spacemeshos/go-spacemesh/docs/tasks.md

 ### App Shell Implemented Features

-Stuff we have a basic first implementation for
+Stuff we have a basic first implementation for:

 - Initial project packages strcuture and entry points (app, node, grpcApi, etc...)
 - A cli app shell with flags and commands